Society Rock

-Society Rock (8 February 2007 – 31 May 2016) is an Irish-bred, British-trained Thoroughbred racehorse who has won the Golden Jubilee Stakes and Haydock Sprint Cup.
+Society Rock (8 February 2007 – 31 May 2016) was an Irish-bred, British-trained Thoroughbred racehorse who won the Golden Jubilee Stakes and Haydock Sprint Cup.
 He was owned by Simon Gibson and trained by James Fanshawe.

 Breeding

 Society Rock is the son of Rock of Gibraltar who won seven Group 1 races in a row, including the 2000 Guineas.
 Rock of Gibraltar has sired a number of other top racehorses, including Eclipse Stakes winner Mount Nelson and Prix de la Forêt winner Varenar.
 Society Rock's dam is High Society, a daughter of Key Of Luck.
 His stable name is Rocky.

 Racing career

 Early career

 In Society Rock's early days he was given the stable name of Rocky then Society Rock (Rocky) won two of his four starts as a two-year-old, including the valuable Tattersalls Timeform Millions Sprint at Newmarket.
 He won the Listed Pavilion Stakes at Ascot in his first run as a three-year-old.
 After finishing second in another listed contest he stepped up to the highest class for the Golden Jubilee Stakes at Royal Ascot.
 Ridden by Pat Cosgrave, he started as a 50/1 outsider.
 He was held up near the rear of the field in the early stages, but came through the pack to finish in second place, 1¾ lengths behind winner Starspangledbanner.
 In his last start of the season he finished seventh in the July Cup.